OniDaito/ChimeraXTempy/README.markdown

 Scores and messages appear in the *log* screen.

 The NMI score can be calculated by selecting two models, a model and a map or two maps.
 Clicking on the the NMI score button will print the resulting score in the *log* screen.
 The variables for the nmi score include *Res.* *Res.2* (the resolution of the first and second selected items respectively), *c1* and *c2* (the contour values for the first and second selected items respectively).

+The NMI Command is a little different.
+You can compare multiple models to a single map, if you make the assumption that *all models have the same resolution and contour values*.
+The command has the following syntax:

+    nmi <models> <map> <models resolution> <map resolution> <models contours> <map contours>

+Contours and map resolutions are optional.
+Here is an example of the command with just resolutions set and no contours:

+    nmi (#1 #2) #3 10.0 10.0

 ### Command-line tools
 Inside ChimeraX with the command line, you can compute the sccc with the following command